- Howard County Library System (HCLS) began operating in a portable school building in Ellicott City.

 - More than 8,900 children and teens participated in the Summer Reading Program.

-- Celebrated tenth anniversary of Project Literacy.
+- HCLS celebrated the tenth anniversary of HCLS Project Literacy.

-- Five-year Strategic Plan introduced.
+- A five-year Strategic Plan was introduced.

 - Supper at Six featured acclaimed novelist Gail Godwin.